wickandbergamot/wickandbergamot/web3.js/README.md

 ### BPF program development

-**Please use `cargo build-bpf` from the latest Solana release instead of the information in this section**
+**Please use `cargo build-bpf` from the latest Safecoin release instead of the information in this section**

-The Solana BPF SDK is located in the `bpf-sdk/` subdirectory if you installed solana-web3.js from npmjs.com.
+The Safecoin BPF SDK is located in the `bpf-sdk/` subdirectory if you installed solana-web3.js from npmjs.com.

 From a git clone, run `npm run bpf-sdk:install` to fetch the latest BPF SDK.